amalagaura/camunda-workflow/CONTRIBUTING.md

 ### Camunda interactions

 We are using VCR to record interactions with a local Camunda engine.
-If you wish to try this run a camunda engine listening on `/rest`. `/rest` is the default of the spring boot application that we generate with this gem.
-This is different from the default `/rest-engine` of the default downloadable distribution.

 You can for instance upgrade the Camunda version, delete the `spec/vcr` folder and then re-run the specs with `bundle exec rspec`